-Jakarta has numerous markets and shopping malls.
-With a total of 550 ha, it has the world's largest shopping mall area within a single city.
-"Jakarta Great Sale" is held annually in June and July to celebrate the anniversary of the city, with 73 shopping centres participating in 2012.
+The city has numerous outdoor markets and enormous shopping malls.
+With a total of 550 hectares (5,5 km2), it has world's largest shopping mall area within a single city.
+"Jakarta Great Sale" is an annual promo "mall shopping" event (held in June and July).

 The huge city is served by two international airports - Halim Perdanakusuma (city) and Soekarno-Hatta (aka Cengkareng, metro).
 Regularly scheduled flights are operated by the Indonesian airlines Batik Air, Citilink, Pelita Air, Susi Air, Wings Air, TransNusa, Indonesia AirAsia, as well as by the international carriers Malaysia Airlines and AirAsia (Malaysia), Air China, China Eastern Airlines, China Southern Airlines, Japan Airlines and All Nippon Airways (Japan), Korean Air and Asiana Airlines (South Korea), Cathay Pacific (Hong Kong), China Airlines and EVA Air (Taiwan), Cebu Pacific (Philippines), Emirates (Dubai), Thai Airways (Thailand), Singapore Airlines, Turkish Airlines, Vietnam Airlines and many others.